 There are many advantages to cruising from the UK, with modern travel connections, customer services and, of course, fantastic cruise destinations throughout.

 No-fly cruises from the UK are ideal for families wanting to avoid busy airports and long-haul flights, people with mobility issues and those wanting peace of mind with no complicated travel connections, luggage limits or baggage checks.
 Of course, with many well-connected airports, fly options are also available if you so wish.

 If you are starting your no-fly cruise in the UK, you can enjoy:

 - No official luggage limits - as much as you can carry!

 - Mobility assistance - contact us

 - Car parking (possibly free!)

-Meanwhile, those looking for a short getaway can enjoy a mini cruise, or even a cruise to nowhere.
+Meanwhile, those looking for a short getaway can enjoy a mini cruise.
 Usually lasting between one to three nights, guests can soak up the luxury amenities onboard before returning to a UK port of call.

 Which port should I sail from?